Damien Richardson (actor): Early and life and education

+Acting career

+Stage

+Richardson co-wrote The Belly Of The Whale with Luke Elliot, which was presented at the Melbourne Fringe Festival in 1996.

+He appeared in the Melbourne Theatre Company production of The Water Carriers in 2011, and was cast as Chris in the 2012 Bell Shakespeare production of The School for Wives.

+Richardson starred alongside Kate Kendall in the 2015 production of Frankie and Johnny in the Clair de Lune.
+The play was directed by their fellow Neighbours co-star and Richardson's on-screen mother Colette Mann.

+Film and TV

-Richardson has had guest stints in several Australian television shows, including Neighbours as Kim White, Blue Heelers, Stingers, and McLeod's Daughters as Tom Braiden.
-Richardson co-wrote The Belly Of The Whale with Luke Elliot.
-The play won Best New Comedy-Drama at the Melbourne Fringe Festival in 1996.
-He has had roles in feature films Everynight ...
+Richardson had guest stints in several Australian television shows, including Neighbours as Kim White, Blue Heelers, Stingers, and McLeod's Daughters as Tom Braiden.

+He had roles in feature films Everynight ...
 Everynight (1994), Blabbermouth & Stickybeak (1998), Redball (1999), A Telephone Call for Genevieve Snow and Mallboy (2001).

 Richardson starred in the 2002 Australian crime film The Hard Word, alongside Guy Pearce and Joel Edgerton.
-He plays Mal Twentyman, one of three back-robbing brothers.
+He plays Mal Twentyman, one of three bank-robbing brothers.
 Pearce recommended Richardson to director Scott Roberts, after they worked together in a play two years earlier.
 Richardson followed his role in The Hard Word with a part in the comedy-thriller Horseplay.
-For his role of Ken, a stalker, in The Secret Life of Us, Richardson received a nomination for Best Actor in a Supporting or Guest Role in a Television Drama or Comedy at the 2003 Australian Film Institute Awards.

 Richardson played Detective Matt Ryan in the Seven Network crime drama City Homicide from 2007 until the show's cancellation in 2011.
-Richardson initially played a minor role in the unaired pilot, but he proved popular with the test audience and he was asked to attend a screen test for the main cast, where he received the role of Matt.
-Richardson also appeared in writer/director Matthew Saville's drama film Noise (2007), followed by Dee McLachlan's drama film The Jammed (2007), and Eric Manchester's suspense film Torn (2010).
+He initially played a minor role in the unaired pilot, but he proved popular with the test audience and he was asked to attend a screen test for the main cast, where he received the role of Matt.
+He also appeared in writer/director Matthew Saville's drama film Noise (2007), followed by Dee McLachlan's drama film The Jammed (2007), and Eric Manchester's suspense film Torn (2010).

-After he finished filming the fifth season of City Homicide, Richardson appeared in the Melbourne Theatre Company production of The Water Carriers.
-In 2012, Richardson guested in an episode of the ABC comedy series Lowdown, and was cast as Chris in the Bell Shakespeare production of The School for Wives.
+In 2012, Richardson guested in an episode of the ABC comedy series Lowdown.
 He also appeared in the television film Fatal Honeymoon alongside Harvey Keitel, Billy Miller and Gary Sweet.
-Since 2012, Richardson has appeared as lawyer Drew Greer in the Jack Irish television films and the 2016 television series.
+From 2012, he appeared as lawyer Drew Greer in the Jack Irish television films and the 2016 television series.